-When retiring, its a good idea to write a retirement thank you letter to all of your colleagues and professional contacts.
+When retiring, it’s a great idea to write a retirement thank-you letter to all of your colleagues and professional associates.

-Lets start with a few general guidelines for writing a good thank you letter.
+Let’s start with a few general howtos for writing a good thank you letter.

 A few tips…

-Write your boss a personalized letter: Depending on the number of colleagues you need to write, you may consider writing one thank you letter to send to everyone.
-While this is fine for the majority of your coworkers, it is customary to send a non-cookie-cutter letter to your boss.
+Write your boss a personalized letter: You may like to consider writing one thank you letter to send to all depending on the number of your colleagues you need to write.
+As It’s considered okay for the majority of your co-workers, it is considered customary to send a non-cookie-cutter letter to your boss.